bwood21/Thing-List/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)

-V1.0
+## Day 6 Homework

-#Add the "Add Thing" Button w/CSS
+Add the "Add Thing" button, including the corresponding CSS.

-#Make button work
+### Bonus Credit

+Make that button work!

+### Super Mega Bonus Credit

-#Stop hard-coding _things_.
-Use only things added via button
+Stop hard-coding _things_ altogether.
+Use only the things that were added via the "Add Thing" button.

+### Super Mega Bonus Credit Hyper Fighting

-#Make the "remove" button work
+Make the "remove" button work.

+## Day 7 Homework

+* When the checkbox is checked, mark the corresponding Thing as _completed_.
+* Be sure this gets synced to Firebase and persists across page refreshes.

+### Super Mega Bonus Credit

+* Add a due date to each thing.
+* Make sure it persists

+**Hint**: HTML 5 includes an input type **date**, _i.e._ `&lt;input type="date" /&gt;`